juanclopgar97/python_sharp/README.md

 Notice the functions HAVE to be named exactly with the same name, and if an *@event* is defined you **must** implement *@IDENTIFIER.remove* or the code will throw a traceback, this is to protect the integrity of the code and provide instructions about how to add AND remove a callable.

 The callable to be added/removed will be passed through the "value" parameter.
-Notice in this example "value" parameter doesn't have any type annotation, this is only to keep this first example "simple/readable" at first sight, however it is **HIGHLY RECOMMENDED** annotate the type as the following examples on this document (Events with arguments or Events with modifiable arguments examples contain these annnotations), due this is the way to indicate clearly what is the signature expected from the event to their subcribers (callables).
+Notice in this example "value" parameter doesn't have any type annotation, this is only to keep this first example "simple/readable" at first sight, however it is **HIGHLY RECOMMENDED** annotate the type as the following examples on this document (Events with arguments or Events with modifiable arguments examples contain these annnotations), due this is the way to indicate clearly what is the signature expected from the event to their subscribers (callables).
 [Link to event annotation convention explanation](#event-annotation-convention)

 Once this is in place, we have: